-Chimney stacks

-Repair category 2

-Notes Weathering was noted to the chimney stacks.
+Chimney stacks Repair category 2 Notes A heavily restricted inspection of the chimney stacks was undertaken from street level only.
+Weathering was noted to the chimney stacks.
 It should be appreciated that they are of an age where ongoing maintenance will be required, particularly to flashing details to ensure water tightness.

 Roofing including roof space

 Repair category 2

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-No inspection of the flat roof covering could be undertaken and accordingly, we cannot comment as to its age or condition.
-Flat roof coverings will require above average maintenance, have a limited lifespan and will require eventual reroofing.
+No inspection of the flat roof covering could be undertaken and accordingly we cannot comment as to its age and condition.

 Rainwater fittings

 Repair category 2

-Notes Corrosion noted to the rainwater fittings which may result in leakage.
+Notes Corrosion noted to rainwater fittings which may result in leakage.